-- 1. It is expected to be settled in the normal operating cycle; - 2.
-It is held primarily for the purpose of trading; - 3.
-It is due to be settled within twelve months after the reporting period; or - 4.
-The Company does not have an unconditional right to defer settlement of the liability for at least twelve months after the reporting period.
+- 3. It is due to be settled within twelve months after the reporting period; or - 4.
+The Group does not have an unconditional right to defer settlement of the liability for at least twelve months after the reporting period.
 Terms of a liability that could, at the option of the counterparty, result in its settlement by issuing equity instruments do not affect its classification.

-(e) Cash and cash equivalents
+(f) Cash and cash equivalents